Vineyard Retreats to City Suites The Best Hotels in Auckland

 Hilton Auckland

-• Why we love it: Few hotels in Auckland immerse you in the harbor quite like the Hilton.
-With large rooms and suites overlooking Rangitoto and Waiheke Island, the hotel makes the most of its oceanfront real estate.
-While it doesn’t have the slick, ultra-modern feel of some newer stays, it more than makes up for it with spacious rooms, a breezy atmosphere, and a location that couldn’t be more convenient for cruise passengers.
+Why we love it: Few hotels in Auckland immerse you in the harbor quite like the Hilton.
+With large rooms and suites overlooking Rangitoto and Waiheke Island, the hotel makes the most of its harbourside real estate.

 Best Luxuy Hotels and Boutique Stays In Waiheke, Auckland